See the Glossary if meaning of terms used here is not clear

 - the activity has been provably performed.
 This judgement is made by the verifiers, who base their decision mostly on the proof of labor provided by the work report-filing user,

 - the work was performed after the user registered in Rovas.
 Work performed before the user has created an account in Rovas cannot be rewarded,

 - the work produces goods or services that are free, or can be purchased with chrons,

 - the verifiers believe, that the activity is not in violation of the community values.

 Almost all information in NEO is freely accessible to its users.
-Exceptions are personal contact details (email address) and bank account details in currencies other than Chron.
-This means that each user can at any time check the account movements of another user, as well as track how and for what they acquired their Chrons and Merits.
-This transparency rule is needed to ensure stability of the NEO economy by enabling users to monitor each other's economic activities.
+Exceptions are personal contact details (email address) and bank account details in currencies other than chron.
+This means that each user can at any time check the account movements of another user, as well as track how and for what they acquired their chrons and merits.
+This transparency rule is needed to ensure stability of the NEO economy.

 Data Use License